-Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/Summative Reviews Install, maintain, and upgrade as needed: 1) District-wide communications systems 2) Security monitoring equipment and entry access systems - such as Camera System, PA System, phone system Principal; Business Manager; School Board; EPEC Local funds; Grants; Federal Funds Updated equipment installed and maintained Ability to use security equipment and communication equipment effectively and efficiently F: Issues addressed in a timely manner so that safety is maintained.
-S: Completion of any projects and the effective use of all equipment.
-Conduct assembly at the beginning of the year with the purpose of disseminating information with regard to current rules and regulations, from the Student Code of Conduct and Handbook, including consequences for bullying, violence (including date violence), harassment, alcohol/drug/tobacco use.
-Discipline and Operations; Counselor Data from any incidents that are violations of Student Code of Conduct.
-Sign-in Sheet/Agenda from the assembly.
-Reduction in violations as recorded in PEIMS.
+Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/Summative Reviews needed: 1) District-wide communications systems Principal; Business Manager; School Board; EPEC Local funds; Grants; Federal Funds Updated equipment installed and maintained security equipment and communication equipment F: Issues addressed in a timely manner so that safety is maintained.
+S: Completion of any projects and the effective use of all equipment. the year with the purpose of disseminating information with regard Asst.
+Prin. for Discipline and Operations; Counselor Data from any incidents that are violations of Student Code of Conduct.
+Sign-in Sheet/Agenda from the assembly. violations as recorded in PEIMS.
 F: Fewer students in ISS, DAEP, JJAEP and lower PEIMS incidents.
 S: Improved student performance due to staying in class with an effective teacher.

-Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/Summative Reviews TEC: Implement, maintain and update a systematic approach to addressing the needs of students in the 8 components of Coordinated School Health: 1) Health Education 2) Healthy and Safe School Environment 3) Counseling and Mental Healthy Services 4) Staff Wellness Promotion 5) Health Services 6) Physical Education 7) Nutrition Services 8) Parent and Community Involvement Principals; Asst.
-Prin; School Board; SAC Committee; Teachers; Cafeteria Management Company; Parents; School Nurse; Janitorial Staff; CPR Training; School Bus evacuation Training; M-HEOP; Child trainings; Agendas/Sign-in sheets for committee meetings; School Board agendas/minutes reflecting reports; School Calendar documentation of Staff and students well prepared and knowledgeable about protocol and procedures; School Board and Committee members aware of procedures and drills that will take place; Documentation of all.
+Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/Summative Reviews TEC: Implement, maintain and update a systematic approach to addressing the needs of students in the 8 components of Coordinated School Health: 1) Health Education 2) Healthy and Safe School Environment 3) Counseling and Mental Health Services 4) Staff Wellness Promotion 5) Health Services 6) Physical Education 7) Nutrition Services 8) Parent and Community Involvement Principals; Asst.
+Prin.; School Board; SAC Committee; Teachers; Cafeteria Management Company; Parents; School Nurse; Janitorial Staff; Centers & Training; Defibrillators; Cybersecurity; CPR Training; School Bus evacuation Training; M-HEOP; Child trainings; Agendas/Sign-in sheets for committee meetings; School Board agendas/minutes reflecting reports; School Calendar documentation of Staff and students well prepared and knowledgeable about protocol and procedures; School Board and Committee members aware of procedures and drills that will take place; Documentation of all.
 F: Updates made to plans, protocol and procedures as needed after a drill or issue.
 S: Students and staff that feel safe and knowledgeable about the school environment.
 All drills run smoothly and the community understands the school is a safe place.
-Students will participate in Physical Education/Competitive Athletics and Recess and will complete the Fitnessgram as required by the State of Texas.
-Supt.; Principals; PE Teachers; Coaches Fitnessgram program; TEKS for PE Master Schedules; Fitnessgram results F: students become aware of their health and bodies and the importance of taking care of themselves.
+1 Supt.; Principals; PE Teachers; Coaches FITNESSGRAM program; TEKS for PE Master Schedules; FITNESSGRAM results F: students become aware of their health and bodies and the importance of taking care of themselves.
 S: Student results improve from year to year.